ably77/CNCF-k8s-studyguide/README.md

   - Run end-to-end tests on your cluster
   - Analyse end-to-end test results
   - Run Node end-to-end tests

-- **Networking - 11%**
-  - Understand Pod networking concepts
-  - Understand service networking
-  - Deploy and configure network load balancer
-  - Know how to use Ingress rules
-  - Know how to configure and use the cluster DNS
-  - Understand CNI

 - **Troubleshooting - 10%**
   - Troubleshoot networking